New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 • The type of employment contract you signed with them and its duration

-You, the employer, are responsible for paying the appropriate amount of payroll taxes, which include French income tax, Social Security Contributions, and more.
+You, the employer, are responsible for paying the appropriate amount of payroll taxes, which include French income tax, social security contributions, and more.
 Check out our full guide to running payroll for employees in France.

 • Order and configure their devices.
 Whether your new hire will be working from home or from the office, it’s in everyone’s best interest to ensure they have the right tools and equipment to perform their job before their first day.
 Once they sign the employment contract and everything is official, order and configure any devices they need so your new hire can hit the ground running.